-In the sentence below, the accompanying phrase his grandmother and his parents only provides extra information and does not alter the grammatical relationship between the subject child and the verb is.
+In the sentence below, the accompanying phrase his grandmother and his parents only provides extra information and does not alter the grammatical relationship between the subject child and the verb is going.

 Take a look at the following sentence and decide which one is correct.

 Frank, accompanied by his students, (were / was) at the studio.

 To simplify the task of comparing the subject and its governing verb, erase the crossed-out clause.
 We’re left with the following: